treasure-data/serverengine/README.md

                                                   ---+
 ```

-**Other features:**

-- logging and log rotation
-- signal handlers
-- stacktrace and heap dump on signal
+ServerEngine also provides useful options and utilities such as logging, signal handlers, changing process names shown by `ps` command, chuser, stacktrace and heap dump on signal.
-- chuser, chgroup and chumask
-- changing process names

 * [Examples](#examples)
   * [Simplest server](#simplest-server)